TheDataCity/NatwestSubSICComparison/README.md

 ## What it does

-The script performs two separate analyses:
+The script performs a comprehensive analysis that:

-### Analysis 1: CRN Match Only
-- Matches companies by Company Registration Number (CRN)
+1. **Matches companies by Company Registration Number (CRN)**
+2. **Identifies website matches** using domain normalization
+3. **Compares SubSIC codes** with both exact and partial matching
+4. **Generates comprehensive results** in a single output file

+### Matching Types

+#### Exact SubSIC Match
-- Compares SubSIC codes between datasets
+- Direct comparison of SubSIC codes between datasets
+- Returns `True` if any SubSIC code appears in both lists

+#### Partial SubSIC Match
+- Splits SubSIC codes on underscore (`_`) and compares prefixes
+- Example: `69109_11104` matches with `69109_11098` (both have prefix `69109`)
+- Returns `True` if any prefix from one dataset matches any prefix from the other

+#### Website Match
-- No website filtering applied
+- Normalizes website domains using domain calculator
+- Removes `www.` prefixes and standardizes formatting
+- Returns `True` if normalized domains match

+### Output

-- Saves results to `_data/results_crn_only.xlsx`
+- Single results file: `_data/results_combined.xlsx`

-### Analysis 2: CRN + Website Match
+- Contains all matched companies with columns:
+  - `sub_sic_match` - Boolean for exact SubSIC matches
+  - `partial_match` - Boolean for partial SubSIC matches
+  - `website_match` - Boolean for website domain matches

+### Summary Statistics

+The tool generates two summary reports:

-- Matches companies by CRN
+1. **All CRN Matches**: Statistics for all companies matched by CRN
-- Filters to only companies with matching website domains
+2. **CRN + Website Matches**: Statistics filtered to companies with matching websites
-- Compares SubSIC codes for the filtered subset
-- Saves results to `_data/results_crn_website.xlsx`

-Both analyses generate summary statistics showing:
+Each summary includes:
 - Total companies analyzed
-- Number of SubSIC matches
+- Exact SubSIC matches and match rate
-- Match rate percentage
+- Partial SubSIC matches and match rate
+- Website matches (where applicable)

 ## Input File Format